knutecht/pydosbox/README.md

 Frontend of DOSBox emulator, written in python and pygtk

 Copyright (C) 2003 Panayotis Katsaloulis
+ Updated April 2020 to use Python3 and PyGtk+3 by Kyle Utecht

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License